markmbaum/libode/README.md

 #### Short Instructions

-1. Copy the `_config.mk` file to `config.mk`.
+1. Set your compiler and flags by defining `CXX` and `CFLAGS` environment variables or by uncommenting and editing those variables in the config.mk file.
-2. Edit any of the compiler settings in your new `config.mk` file as necessary (specify which compiler to use and any compiling flags you want).
+2. Run `make` in the top directory where the Makefile is.
-3. Run `make` in the top directory where the Makefile is.
+3. If anything weird happens, tell me.
-4. If anything weird happens, tell me.
+4. Run `make tests` and execute the `run_tests.sh` script to check that things are working.
-5. Execute the `run_all_tests.sh` script to check that things are working (Python with numpy and matplotlib are needed for plotting).
-If you want, also execute `run_all_examples.sh` to run some example solvers.
+5. If you want, also execute `run_examples.sh` to run some example solvers (Python with numpy and matplotlib are needed for plotting).
+To do this, you must have the `CXX` and `CFLAGS` variables active in the config.mk file.
 6. Create derived classes and link to the library with `-I<path>/libode/src -L<path>/libode/bin -lode`, replacing `<path>` with the path to the directory above `libode` on your computer.

 #### Longer Instructions